davidmalcolm/texi2rst/output/c++-interface-and-implementation-pragmas.rst

 .. index:: pragmas in C++, effect on inlining

-#pragma implementation and #pragma interface also have an
-effect on function inlining.
+:samp:`#pragma implementation` and :samp:`#pragma interface` also have an effect on function inlining.

-If you define a class in a header file marked with #pragma interface, the effect on an inline function defined in that class is similar to an explicit ``extern`` declaration-the compiler emits no code at all to define an independent version of the function.
+If you define a class in a header file marked with :samp:`#pragma interface`, the effect on an inline function defined in that class is similar to an explicit ``extern`` declaration-the compiler emits no code at all to define an independent version of the function.
 Its definition is used only for inlining with its callers.